Last updated date

 Pts with a confirmed diagnosis of PC, evidence of metastatic PC on imaging, serum testosterone <50 ng/dl, who had progressed on androgen-depletion therapy, with documented progressive mCRPC are eligible.

-Enrolled pts will receive enza at a daily dose of 160 mg for 36 days to reach a steady state, followed by the addition of oral TVB-2640 starting at 100 mg/daily.
+Enrolled patients will receive enza at a daily dose of 160 mg for 36 days to reach a steady state, followed by the addition of oral TVB-2640 starting at 100 mg/daily.
 The dose escalation will follow the Bayesian optimal interval (BOIN) design with additional dose levels of 150 mg, 200 mg, 250 mg, and 300 mg daily.

 This is the first clinical trial to evaluate the targeting of the AR pathway through inhibition of lipid synthesis as a new approach to treating mCRPC.
 Enrollment of Cohort 1 began in August 2023.
 ClinicalTrials.gov ID NCT05743621. https://clinicaltrials.gov/study/NCT05743621?cond=prostate%20caner&term=tvb-2640&rank=1